Minituff/nautical-backup/docs/arguments.md

-Nautical provides configuration in the form of Docker enviornment variables.
+Nautical provides configuration in the form of Docker environment variables.

-See the [Installation Section](./installation.md), which contains a few examples of applying enviornment variables.
+See the [Installation Section](./installation.md), which contains a few examples of applying environment variables.

-### Enviornment Variable vs Label Priority
+### Environment Variable vs Label Priority
-If a container has an Enviornment Variable applied as well as a conflicting Label, then:
+If a container has an Environment Variable applied as well as a conflicting Label, then:
-> The continer Label takes priority over the global Natical enviornment variable.
+> The continer Label takes priority over the global Natical environment variable.

 ## Time Zone